aaaaline/aaaaline/README.md

 ## 👩‍💻 About me

 Hi!
-My name is Aline, and I'm a 22-year-old Software Engineering undergraduate at the Federal University of Goiás (UFG).
+My name is Aline, and I'm a 22-year-old Software Engineering undergraduate at Universidade Federal de Goiás (UFG).
 I am currently an intern at Equatorial Energia Goiás, where I work with data analysis to support decision-making and business insights.

 ## 🛠️ Tools & Technologies